Behavior of random walk on discrete point processes: Corrector - Construction and harmonicity

 \subsection{The Kipnis-Varadhan Construction}

 $~$\\

-Next we will adapt the construction of Kipnis and Varadhan \cite{KV86} cited from \cite{BB06} to the present analysis.
+We can now adapt the construction of the corrector to the present situation.
 Let $L^2=L^2(\Om_0,\FB,P)$ be the space of all Borel-measurable square integrable functions on $\Om_0$.
-We will use the notation $L^2$ both for $\BR$-valued functions as well as for $\BR^d$-valued functions.
-We equip $L^2$ with the inner product $(f,g)=\BE_P[fg]$, when for vector valued functions on $\Om$ we interpret $"fg"$ as the scalar product of $f$ and $g$.
-Let $\Lambda$ be the operator defined by (\ref{Lambda_function}), and we expand the definition to vector valued functions by letting $\Lambda$ act like a scalar, i.e., independently for each component.
+We use the notation $L^2$ both for $\BR$-valued functions as well as for $\BR^d$-valued functions.
+We equip $L^2$ with the inner product $\langle f,g\rangle=\BE_P[fg]$, when for vector valued functions on $\Om$ we interpret $"fg"$ as the scalar product of $f$ and $g$.
+Let $\Lambda$ be the operator defined by (\ref{Lambda_function}), and expand the definition to vector valued functions by letting $\Lambda$ act like a scalar, i.e., independently on each component.
 From (\ref{inner_product_property}) we get that